Ztanha/react-date-picker-material/README.md

 - `onSurfaceVariant`: a CSS color value that represents the color of text or other elements on top of the surface variant color
 - `surface`: a CSS color value that represents the surface color of the button
 - `outline`: a CSS color value that represents the outline color of the theme
-- `outlineVariant`: a CSS color value that represents the outline color of the theme
+- `outlineVariant`: a CSS color value that represents the color of the lines
 - `scrim`: a CSS color value that represents the scrim color of the theme
 - `tertiaryContainer`: a CSS color value that represents the tertiary container color of the theme
 - `onPrimary`: a CSS color value that represents the color of text or other elements on top of the primary color
 - `primaryContainer`: a CSS color value that represents the primary container color of the theme
 - `onPrimaryContainer`: a CSS color value that represents the color of text or other elements on top of the primary container color
-- `surface3`: a CSS color value that represents the surface3 color of the theme.
+- `surface3`: a CSS color value that represents the background color of the modal.